Skip to main content

 • In areas with adopted basin management action plans (BMAPs), and some other designated areas, producers who implement BMPs avoid having to conduct costly water quality monitoring.

-• BMP participation demonstrates agriculture’s commitment to water resource protection, and helps maintain support for this
+• BMP participation demonstrates agriculture’s commitment to water resource protection, and helps maintain support for this alternative approach.

 How do I participate in BMPs?